 Dr Cristina Lo Celso (Laboratory Head)

 I studied at Turin University and moved to London for my PhD training with Fiona Watt (Cancer Research UK) in the field of epidermal stem cell biology.
 Having graduated through University College London in 2005, I undertook postdoctoral training at Harvard University with David Scadden.
 There, I developed intravital microscopy of the haematopoietic stem cell niche.
-In 2009 I was appointed as a lecturer (assistant professor) in the Depatment of Life Sciences of Imperial College London, where I has been working since.
+In 2009 I was appointed as a lecturer (assistant professor) in the Depatment of Life Sciences of Imperial College London, where I have been working since.

 My research aims to understand the mechanisms regulating haematopoietic stem cell function during steady state and in the presence of stress, such as infections and leukaemia development.
 I use an interdisciplinary approach that combines continuous development of mouse bone marrow intravital microscopy techniques, computational analysis of the images obtained, molecular profiling and manipulation of haematopoietic and niche cells and mathematical modeling of the HSC niche.